California used as a home in Northern Ireland.

 The weather is varying in the UK, it is no coincidence that a sturdy umbrella is an important part of a well-dressed gentleman's wardrobe.
 Especially in Wales, Scotland and Ireland we found layered clothing and rainwear helpful.

 "Fine day, isn’t it," said either in a sincere or an ironic tone is a certain icebreaker.
 Once the conversation has started, most people like to talk about their life and their country.
 We try to engage in meaningful exchanges with people we meet.
-Our ideal is intercultural dialogue, not cultural tourisme.
+Our ideal is intercultural dialogue, not cultural tourism.

 Cultural camping and cultural politics

 Cultural camping allows us to travel slowly and with many experiences.
 We have had our camper nearly three years now and have lived in it about half a year.
-The beginner's difficulties are over, we have discovered the van’s possibilities and put together a comfortable, minimalist equipment.
+The beginner difficulties are over, we have discovered the van’s possibilities and put together a comfortable, minimalist equipment.
 We now laugh at a chaotic rainy evening on one of the first trips.

-Comfartable minimalism anywhere.
+Comfortable minimalism anywhere.